-This test method describes a test procedure for determining the density of bituminous mixes by means of a nuclear gauge employing either direct transmission or backscatter methods.
+This test method describes a procedure for determining the density of asphalt mixtures by means of a nuclear gauge using the backscatter method in accordance with AASHTO T 355-16.
 Correlation with densities determined under the FOP for AASHTO T 166 is required by some agencies.

-- Nuclear density gauge with the factory-matched standard reference block. - Drive pin, guide/scraper plate, and hammer for testing in direct transmission mode. - Transport case for properly shipping and housing the gauge and tools. - Instruction manual for the specific make and model of gauge. - Radioactive materials information and calibration packet containing: - Daily standard count log - Factory and laboratory calibration data sheet - Leak test certificate - o Shippers' declaration for dangerous goods - o Procedure memo for storing, transporting and handling nuclear testing equipment - o Other radioactive materials documentation as required by local regulatory requirements
+- Nuclear density gauge with the factory-matched standard reference block. - Transport case for properly shipping and housing the gauge and tools. - Instruction manual for the specific make and model of gauge. - Radioactive materials information and calibration packet containing: - Daily standard count log - Factory and laboratory calibration data sheet - Leak test certificate - Shippers' declaration for dangerous goods - Procedure memo for storing, transporting and handling nuclear testing equipment - Other radioactive materials documentation as required by local regulatory requirements

-3. Material
+Material

-Filler material: Fine-graded sand from the source used to produce the asphalt pavement or other agency approved materials.
+• Filler material: Fine-graded sand from the source used to produce the asphalt pavement or other agency approved materials.

-4. Radiation Safety
+Radiation Safety

 This method does not purport to address all of the safety problems associated with its use.
 This test method involves potentially hazardous materials.
 The gauge utilizes radioactive materials that may be hazardous to the health of the user unless proper precautions are taken.
 Users of this gauge must become familiar with the applicable safety procedures and governmental regulations.
 All operators will be trained in radiation safety prior to operating nuclear density gauges.
-Some agencies require the use of personal monitoring devices such as a thermo luminescent dosimeter or film badge.
+Some agencies require the use of personal monitoring devices such as a thermoluminescent dosimeter or film badge.
 Effective instructions, together with routine safety procedures such as source leak tests, recording and evaluation of personal monitoring device data, etc., are a recommended part of the operation and storage of this gauge.

-5. Calibration
+Calibration